 This means that while retinol is a powerful ingredient, it’s still on the weaker end of the spectrum as far as retinoids go.
 Products with retinoic acid (only available by prescription) are much stronger, but also harsher on your skin.
 Using lower strength retinol means you have to wait longer to see results, but it’s also a bit gentler than retinoic acid.

-If you are looking into retinol, keep in mind that retinoids can come from either animal or synthetic sources.
+If you are looking into retinol, keep in mind that retinoids typically come from synthetic sources while some may also come from animal sources.

-Animal sources are common because they contain the active form of retinol.
+Animal sources are sometimes used because they contain the active form of retinol.
 Plant sources only contain the inactive form of vitamin A, beta carotene.
-This means that any vegan retinol product contains lab-made retinol- no natural versions.
+This means that even any vegan retinol product contains lab-made (i.e. synthetic) retinol — no natural versions.

 You can find retinol in many kinds of products: serums, creams, balms, eye creams, overnight treatments, etc. The strength of each one depends on the formulation but all have similar effects.